niwinz/needlestack/docs/index.rst

 .. note::

-    This package experiment and does not have stable code.
+    This package is an experiment and does not have stable code.

 This package is like django-haystack but significant differences on the philosofy.
 One of main